streamin/belt-geometry-solver/README.md

 • Computes wrap angle and wrap length for each pulley
 • Calculates incoming and outgoing belt contact points
 • Computes total belt length (arcs + tangent segments)
+• Computes reaction forces and angles for a constant tension belt (proportional to the belt tension)
 • Visualizes the belt with color‑coded arcs and straight lines
 • Pulleys drawn as filled circles
 • Uses bright, fully saturated HSV colors